This article is part of the 5 Myths series.

 We might think that the beauty of friendship is that we can enter or exit at will.
 It’s different than our relationships with our parents or siblings or spouse, right?
 Isn’t this the beauty of friendship—that it’s freely chosen and freely continued?

 It’s true that we enter friendships freely.
 And it’s true that ending a friendship isn’t breaking a covenant.
 But it’s not true that there is no real commitment in friendships.

 We can see this when we contrast two kinds of friendship—consumer friendship and covenantal friendship.
 Although we don’t need to make covenants with each other, true friends share a covenant-like commitment.

-Consumer friends treat you like the new digital device—initially appealing, useful, and enjoyable, but when something better comes along, they trade you in for a new version.
+Consumer friends treat you like a new digital device—initially appealing, useful, and enjoyable, but when something better comes along, they trade you in for a new version.
 In contrast, covenantal friendship is a bond that holds.
 Covenantal friends don’t use one another; they deeply enjoy one another.
-Covenantal friends stick together even through suffering, sharing and carrying burdens that are too heavy to bear alone.
+Covenantal friends stick together even through suffering, sharing, and carrying burdens that are too heavy to bear alone.

 Myth #5: We should not call Jesus our friend.